John Raleigh

 Access Programmer

-Working for a consultant to Cardinal Health, created a support system in Access 2016 to enable a world-wide rebranding system for all manufactured goods.
+Working for a consultant to Cardinal Health, created a support system in Access 2016 to enable a world-wide

 he program is heavy on the analytical side with many complex reports.